 Maybe you like the refreshing taste, or maybe you find it more convenient to pick up a bottle of water on your way out of the grocery store.
 Whatever your reasoning, there are many things to consider when purchasing your next bottle of water.

-Lastly, most consumers assume that bottled and jug water is healthier; however, that’s not always the case.
+Lastly, most consumers assume bottled water is healthier; however, that’s not always the case.
 In fact, if you own a business and are spending money on 5-gallon jugs of water for your employees, you could be wasting money.
-Not only are those jugs of water unfiltered at the point of contact, they also can become breeding grounds for bacteria and germs, which are spread to your employees and may potentially make them sick.
-These are just a couple of ways bottled water can hurt your business.
+Not only are those jugs of water unfiltered at the point of contact, but they also can become breeding grounds for bacteria and germs, which are spread to your employees and may potentially make them sick.
+These are just a couple of ways plastic bottles can hurt your business.

 In a press release by the International Bottled Water Association, the home and office delivery portion of the bottled water industry accounts for 12% of the entire market.
 A majority of these deliveries include 3- to 5-gallon jugs of bottled water and account for more than 1.3 billion gallons of water consumed in homes and offices yearly.

-However, your business isn’t the only entity that could benefit from lower bottle water costs – so could the environment.
+However, your business isn’t the only entity that could benefit from lower bottled water costs – so could the environment.

 Additionally, producing plastic bottles requires 17 million barrels of oil each year, which could be utilized to fuel one million cars for an entire year.
 Furthermore, polyethylene terephthalate (PET) used in plastic bottle production requires three times the amount of water to produce than is needed to fill.
 This water waste becomes unusable, further reducing the amount of fresh water available for wildlife and other resources.

-Lastly, a majority of bottle waters and jugs end up in our oceans, polluting underwater wildlife and habitats.
-The impact and bottle water costs also affect the oceans with more than 8 million metric tons of plastic floating around the globe.
+Lastly, a majority of bottled water and jugs end up in our oceans, polluting underwater wildlife and habitats.
+The impact and bottled water costs also affect the oceans, with more than 8 million metric tons of plastic floating around the globe.

 Why Go Bottleless